fdazen/fda-documentation/point_of_sale.md

  The process will be the same as editing one.

- - To **Deactivate** a POS Point, uncheck the box under the column _Status_ for the Point you wish to erase:
+ - To <span class="label label-info">DEACTIVATE</span> a POS Point, uncheck the box under the column _Status_ for the Point you wish to erase:

 ![Pos_5.png]({{site.baseurl}}/images/Pos_5.png)